-Variable Cycle and Edge Timing.
-The Z80 DMA's default operation-cycle length for the source (read) port and destination (write) port can be independently programmed.
-This variable-cycle feature allows read or write cycles consisting of two, three, or four T-cycles (more if Wait cycles are inserted), thereby increasing or decreasing the speed of all signals generated by the DMA.
-In addition, the trailing edges of the IORQ, MREQ, RD, and WR signals can be independently terminated one-half cycle early.
+The Z80C DMA's default operation-cycle length for the source (read) port and destination (write) port can be independently programmed.
+This variable-cycle feature allows read or write cycles consisting of two, three of four-T-cycle (more if Wait cycles are inserted), thereby increasing or decreasing the speed of all signals generated by the DMA.
+In addition, the trailing edges of the IORQ, MREQ, RD an WR signals can be independently terminated one-half cycle early.
 Figure 14 illustrates this.

-In the variable-cycle mode, unlike default timing, IORQ comes active one-half cycle before MREQ, RD, and WR.
+In the variable-cycle mode, unlike default timing, IORQ comes active one-half cycle before MREQ, RD and WR.
 CE/WAIT can be used to extend only the 3 or 4 T-cycle variable memory cycles and only the 4-cycle variable I/O cycle.
 The CE/WAIT line is sampled at the falling edge of T2 for 3- or 4-cycle memory cycles, and at the falling edge of T3 for 4-cycle I/O cycles.

-During transfers, data is latched on the clock edge causing the rising edge of RD and held until the end of the write
+During transfers, data is latched on the clock edge causing the rising edge of RD and held through the end of the write cycle.